Health Trust, a winner of the Google Impact Challenge Bay Area, is increasing fresh food access for low-income families.

 The Google Impact Challenge in India encouraged Indian nonprofits to share how they would use tech innovation and Google support to improve India and the world.
 Launched in August 2013, the public selected Social Awareness, Newer Alternatives (SANA) to receive an Rs 3 crore (approximately $500,000) grant.
 On October 31, the 10 finalists pitched to a judging panel and Agastya, Digital Green Trust, and Janaagraha Centre for Citizenship and Democracy were also selected as winners.

 Every third person in Germany is engaged in volunteer work, forming the backbone of German nonprofit organizations on the local, national and even international level.
 The Google Impact Challenge provides funding, capacity building and digital tools that help organizations with innovative ideas accelerate their impact.
-The Challenge will provide 100 local organizations with a €10.000 grant, nine nationwide projects with a €250.000 grant and one overall winner with a €500.000 grant.
+The Challenge awarded 100 local organizations with a €10.000 grant, nine nationwide projects with a €250.000 grant and one overall winner with a €500.000 grant.
 All finalists will receive support from Google volunteers and partners to help turn their ideas into reality.